* Schedule subject to change. To stay up to date, please check back often. *

 Session #1 – ConvergX-U

-• Dr. David Perry – President – CGAI – Aerospace, Defence, Security Update
+• State of the Union on Defence – Dr. David Perry – President – CGAI – Aerospace, Defence, Security Update

 10:00 – 10:15 Break